Hello; and welcome to a collection of odds and ends from the Bible that come in handy now and then for just about everybody that's just starting out.

 It is apparently God's prerogative to get back at people by going after their posterity and/or the people they govern.

 There's a horrific example of collateral damage located at Num 16:25-34.
 Another is the Flood.
-No doubt quite a few underage children drowned in that event due to their parents' wickedness.
+No doubt quite a few underage children drowned in that event due to their parents' impiety.
 The same happened to the children in Sodom and Gomorrah, and Ham's punishment for humiliating Noah was a curse upon his son Canaan, and during Moses' face-off with Pharaoh, God moved against the man's firstborn son along with all those of his subjects.

 The grand-daddy of all collateral damages is everybody has to die because the human race's progenitor disobeyed God in the very beginning.
 (Rom 5:12-18)